hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/sentiment-setup.md

 ### Validation Steps

-1. Start Quantum Trader in debug mode
+1. Start Quantum Object Trader in debug mode
 2. Check the logs for successful news data fetching
 3. Verify that sentiment scores are being generated